makeabhishek/NPC_dialogue/README.md

 - __GPT-3.5-Turbo:__
 Powers Adam's conversational abilities, generating responses based on player input, context history, and factual lookups.

-Adam serves as an NPC (Non-Player Character) who interacts intelligently with players, remembers previous conversations, and leverages external tools (like Wikipedia search) when necessary.
+Adam serves as an NPC player who interacts intelligently with players, remembers previous conversations, and it can leverages external tools (like Wikipedia search) when necessary.

-Adam is a centuries-old, wise sage from the northern isles who speaks with empathy and shares ancient lore.
+__Dialogue Example:__ Adam is a centuries-old, wise sage from the northern isles who speaks with empathy and shares ancient lore.

 ---